RahulRJB/Obsidian-RJB/My Vault/Notes/ROUGE.md

 # Content:

+- **ROUGE** is based on n-gram overlap and is more focused on surface-level similarity.
 First, let's understand why we need ROUGE.
 When we generate text (like in your RAG system's responses), we need a way to measure how good that text is compared to what a human would write.
 But measuring text quality automatically is tricky - there are many ways to say the same thing!
 This is where ROUGE comes in.

 Think of ROUGE like a teacher comparing a student's essay to a model answer.
 The teacher looks for matching words and phrases between the two.
 That's essentially what ROUGE does, but in a systematic way.